equinix/terraform-equinix-metal-anthos-on-baremetal/README.md

 ## Download/Create your GCP Keys for your service accounts
 The Anthos on Baremetal install requires several service accounts and keys to be created.
 See the [Google documentation](https://cloud.google.com/anthos/gke/docs/bare-metal/1.6/installing/install-prereq#service_accounts_prerequisites) for more details.
-You can create these keys manually, or use a provided helper script to make the keys for you (Recommended).
+By default, Terraform will create and manage these service accounts and keys for you (recommended).
+Alternatively, you can create these keys manually, or use a provided helper script to make the keys for you.

-The Terraform files expect the keys to use the following naming convention, matching that of the Google documentation:
+If you choose to manage the keys yourself, the Terraform files expect the keys to use the following naming convention, matching that of the Google documentation:
 ```
 util
 |_keys